 They demonstrated he suffered from poor memory, very slow information processing, reduced drive and other impairments of executive functioning as a result of the crash, and that he was not capable of independent living.

-Due to the client’s young age, they were able to obtain damages payments for past and future economic and superannuation losses and future care and treatment costs, resulting in a damages payment in excess of $3 million.
+Due to the client’s young age, they were able to obtain damages payments for past and future economic and superannuation losses and future care and treatment costs, resulting in a multi-million dollar damages payment.

 The client could not remember anything from the accident, so was not able to comment definitively on whether he was wearing a seat belt.
 However Martin and Tiffany provided evidence that he always wore a seat belt, and organised for an expert to explain that a pocket knife sheath worn on the client’s belt could have impacted with and released the buckle when the car rolled and struck the tree.

 As a result of that evidence the insurer reduced its offer by only 15 per cent, rather than 25 per cent.
-This meant about an extra $300,000 in damages for the client – a result that makes a huge difference to the young man’s future.
+This meant a considerable extra damages payment for the client – a result that makes a huge difference to the young man’s future.

 Brain injury compensation claims are unique and complex, requiring support from a highly experienced lawyer.